Lychee-Bot/project/README.md

 4. Create a controller to receive commands from a master algorithm and actuate.

 ## Data Collection
+We wanted our data collection to be hollistic so that it would provide us with a good overview of how humans navigated around obstacles.
+Thats why we did 6 different collisions with different subjects and multiple trials.
+Collecting this data wass essential to understanding the human modelling and we had to use the optitrack system in the lab to collect the data.

 ## How People Move
 Based on primliminary analysis with 10 video takes in the Motion Capture room of 2 people moving.
 Human motion is dynamic and highly context dependent, however, we wanted tried to infer simple patterns in the motion.